Should You Invest in UDR Inc. (UDR) Now? - News Heater

-UDR Inc. (NYSE: UDR) has a higher price-to-earnings ratio of 29.33x compared to its average ratio, and the 36-month beta value for UDR is at 0.75.
+UDR Inc. (NYSE: UDR) has a higher price-to-earnings ratio of 29.03x compared to its average ratio,, and the 36-month beta value for UDR is at 0.75.
 Analysts have varying views on the stock, with 8 analysts rating it as a “buy,” 0 rating it as “overweight,” 10 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.